blurbdust/Reverse-Blurb-To-File/README.md

-#Reverse Hash Readme
+#Reverse Blurb Readme

+#As of 11/7/2016 @ 9:00am I decided on the name "blurb" for what this program makes and reverses.

 As of 9/6/2016 @ 2:52pm multi-core processing appears to work.
 I can in fact hit 100% CPU usage. http://imgur.com/a/NS6O4

 ~~#IMPORTANT: Comment out lines 114-116 && 120-138 for this to run as of 8/10/16 @ 1:28am~~

-Specs of "hash":
+Specs of blurb:
-An example hash for a file with the arguments of “-i ./test.txt”
+An example blurb for a file with the arguments of “-i ./test.txt”
 * File name and extension’s hex value followed by hyphen
    * 746573742E747874
 * Add a delimiter stating new section